“Good judgement comes from experience and a lot of that comes from bad judgement.” Will Rogers

 My first client was a little tech start-up (Avid) from the US, that grew from under $1m turnover to over $100m in three years; heady stuff for those times.
 I was invited to direct communications for the launch of the internet (aka ‘The Information Society’) for the European Commission; Sky’s transition from analogue to digital; and then the BBC’s ‘Digital Revolution’, where both the skills and morale of TV programme-makers were transformed.

 Happiness in the workplace has always fascinated me and the BBC proved that one could attain both high financial goals and generate deep satisfaction for all concerned.

 Qatar and Home

 After pitching and winning a multi-million dollar contract to work with an energy company in the Gulf, I found myself starting a new company in the bone dry, sunny climate of Qatar.
-This was fantastic timing as the country was accelerating its growth on the back of a huge petrochemical cash surplus.
+This was fantastic timing, as the country was accelerating its growth on the back of a huge petrochemical cash surplus.
 It led to further enormous contracts, helping telecoms, science, technology and gas-energy clients to reach a global audience.
 These projects required me to manage multiple teams of designers, film-makers, event organizers, PR people, advertisers and other talented individuals to cooperate under demanding conditions to consistently produce world-class work.
 Profitably.
-That was tough.
+That was tough but we did it.

 The wider challenge is how we can satisfy our region’s unique ‘triple bottom line’ of community, economic development and environment.
 But that’s another story…